kwiatks/climate-change-setup-oxford/README.md

 ## PAIRS

 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
 When using the GUI version you are presented with Datalayers and DataSets.
-This is a one to many relationship (one datalayer contains many datasets).
-Datalayers that you have access to are ih this -> ???? file and datasets are here -> ???.
+This is a one to many relationship (a dataset contains many datalayers).
+Datalayers that you have access are here https://github.com/kwiatks/climate-change-setup-oxford/blob/master/PAIRS-datasets-datalayers-lists.xlsx

 ### GUI
 All you need to do is register your IBM ID against the PAIRS system - this is carried out as follows :